awsdocs/aws-freertos-docs/doc_source/qualificationguide/freertos-qualification.md

    For information about AWS IoT Device Tester for Amazon FreeRTOS, see [Using AWS IoT Device Tester for Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the Amazon FreeRTOS User Guide\.

-1. Work with your AWS representative to submit your ported Amazon FreeRTOS code\.
-**Note**
-You must pass the Device Tester validation tests before you can submit the code\.

 1. Create the following for qualification submission:
    + A "Hello World" demo application that publishes messages from your device to the AWS Cloud over MQTT\.